chinchalinchin/scrilla/README.txt

 1. Future versions of the application will allow the user to set the service responsible for providing data to the application.
 Currently, all data is retrieved from the free tier of AlphaVantage.

 2. Need to rejigger the correlation algorithm so it works across asset types.
 Currently only works if assets are the same type; things go haywire when asset types are different, presumably because crypto can trade on weekends, screwing up the correlation calculation.

-3. Use PyQt to create gui.

-    python ./main.py -gui

-will launch GUI.
-Currently working on widgets for the functions.

 4. Figure out how to launch GUI in Docker.
 Also, volumes.